Worse than Random? An Embarrassingly Simple Probing Evaluation of Large Multimodal Models in Medical VQA: Experiments and Analysis

+\paragraph{Impact of Chain-of-Thought Prompting and Visual Understanding} To further investigate the underperformance of open-source models, we conducted an extensive ablation study on LLaVA-v1, LLaVA-v1.6, LLaVA-Med-v1, LLaVA-Med-v1.5, Med-Flamingo, and GPT-4o.
+In this study, we examined two additional experimental settings: (1) applying a Chain-of-Thought (CoT) approach where models first generate visual descriptions from the image on their own, then utilize the description to augment the question, (2) enhancing the models by providing external visual descriptions generated by GPT-4o in addition to the question.

+As shown in Figure~\ref{fig:ablation}, employing the chain-of-thought approach alone---without external visual descriptions---resulted in an average accuracy increase of 6.51\%.
+In particular, LLaVA-Med-v1.5's accuracy improved from 40.19\% to 54.55\%, closing the gap to within 1.05\% of the vanilla GPT-4o model.
+Interestingly, GPT-4o's performance decreased by 3.55\% when the CoT mechanism was applied, potentially indicating that the model already internally employs its own chain-of-thought process.

+Notably, all open-source models exhibited improved performance when augmented with visual descriptions generated by GPT-4o, suggesting that their baseline limitations stem primarily from poor visual comprehension.
+On average, these models showed an accuracy improvement of 9.44\% across all question categories.
+This observation suggests that poor visual understanding is a major limitation of existing models, and augmenting them with external visual reasoning can lead to notable gains.
+Detailed performance changes of each model, organized by question category, can be found in Appendix~\ref{appendix:ablation_breakdown_results}.

-\subsubsection{Transferability of Domain Expertise}
+\paragraph{Transferability of Domain Expertise}

+As shown in Table~\ref{table:chestxray}, CheXagent, a model trained exclusively on chest X-ray images, performs best in detecting abnormalities and identifying conditions/findings among all models when tested on chest X-ray images.
 We conducted a finer-grained analysis to explore whether the model's expertise in identifying features of a particular organ can be transferred to other imaging modalities.
-As shown in Table~\ref{table:chestxray}, CheXagent, a model trained exclusively on chest X-rays images, performs best in detecting abnormalities and identifying conditions/findings among all seven models when tested on chest X-ray images.
-We analyzed its performance to explore the transferability of expertise across the rest modalities.

-As illustrated in Figure~\ref{fig:chest_accuracy_transfer}, CheXagent achieves significantly higher accuracy in identifying chest-related features compared to other organs, confirming our assumption that the model's pre-training on chest X-rays enhances its performance on chest images across different modalities.
+As illustrated in Figure~\ref{fig:chest_accuracy_transfer}, CheXagent achieves significantly higher accuracy in identifying chest-related features compared to other organs, confirming our assumption that the model's pre-training on chest X-rays enhances its performance on recognizing chest images across different modalities.
 Interestingly, CheXagent also demonstrated higher accuracy in identifying conditions and findings in CT scans and MRIs of the chest, achieving a 3\% increase in accuracy for MRIs and a 4\% increase for CT scans compared with other organs within the same unseen modality.
 This indicates that specialized knowledge gained on chest X-rays can be transferred to other imaging modalities of the same organ in a zero-shot manner, highlighting the potential for cross-modality expertise transfer in real-life medical imaging diagnostics.